Scriptorium (Ragnarok Press, Fontcraft)

 Fonts from 2017: Buzzmill (wooden plank font), Pumpkin Patch Initials, Talinn, Reliquary, Nopalito, Scattershot (script).

-Typefaces from 2018: Fascination, Architextura, Santa Sangre, Glyphos.
+Typefaces from 2018: Marionettas (a Mexican horror movie poster font), Fascination, Architextura, Santa Sangre, Glyphos.

 Klingspor link.
 Abstract Fonts link.
 Dafont link.